cvxr/CVX/doc/install.rst

 	single: Linux
 	single: Mac

-CVX is supported on the following platforms:

-* Microsoft Windows, Linux, and Mac OSX
-* MATLAB versions 7.5 (R2007b) or later
-* Java 1.6 or later required for full CVX Professional support
-* 32-bit and 64-bit platforms
+CVX is supported on 32-bit and 64-bit versions of Linux, Mac OSX, and Windows, running MATLAB versions 7.5 (R2007b) and later.
+There are some important platform-specific cautions, however:

+- Gurobi support requires Matlab 7.7 (R2008b) or later.

+- 32-bit Linux: the Gurobi solver is not available for this platform, as Gurobi is phasing out support for 32-bit Linux altogether.

+- Older versions of Mac OS X (e.g. 10.5) ship with Java 1.5.
+The standard version of CVX works properly on this platform, but CVX Professional support requires Java 1.6.
+  To restore this support, upgrade your operating system or Java installation.

 As of version 2.0, support for versions of Matlab more than five years old---specifically, Matlab 7.4 (R2007a) or older---has been discontinued.
 If you need to use CVX with these older versions of Matlab, please use CVX 1.22 or earlier, which will remain available indefinitely on the CVX Research web site.

-It is theoretically possible to use CVX on other platforms, but we are unable to provide support of any kind.
-In particular, you will have to compile the MEX files for both CVX and the solvers.
+However, this version is no longer supported, and will not receive bug fixes or improvements.

 Installation instructions
 -------------------------